rparkins999/CalendarTrigger/README.md

 It would be nice if the satnav could navigate to the address of the next appointment in your calendar too, but there isn't a Bluetooth protocol for it to read your calendar.
 The next location feature in CalendarTrigger, which can be enabled from the debugging screen, attempts to work around this.
 It creates a virtual contact called $Next $Location (the $ signs make it appear at the top of the list) and arranges for its address to always be the location of the next event in your calendar which has a location.
 The Location field in a calendar event is an unstructured string; CalendarTrigger does its best to decode this into its component parts.
 You can help it by using standard format addresses:

-20 Dean's Yard, London SW1P 3PA, England
+_20 Dean's Yard, London SW1P 3PA, England_

 should work.
 For public buildings which your satnav knows about,

-Westminster Abbey, London SW1P 3PA, England
+_Westminster Abbey, London SW1P 3PA, England_

+or

-Westminster Abbey, 20 Dean's Yard, London SW1P 3PA, England
+_Westminster Abbey, 20 Dean's Yard, London SW1P 3PA, England_

 should also work.
 If you're in Europe,

-6 parvis Notre-Dame - Place John Paul II, F-75004 Paris
+_6 parvis Notre-Dame - Place John Paul II, F-75004 Paris_

 should work.
 In the USA

-1600 Pennsylvania Avenue NW, Washington, DC 20500, USA
+_1600 Pennsylvania Avenue NW, Washington, DC 20500, USA_

 should work as well.
 It knows that DC is in the USA, so you can leave out the USA for American addresses: the format

-1600 Pennsylvania Avenue NW, Washington 20500, District of Columbia
+_1600 Pennsylvania Avenue NW, Washington 20500, District of Columbia_

 is also accepted.